silverstripe/developer-docs/en/02_Developer_Guides/18_Cookies_And_Sessions/03_Managing_Sessions.md

 ### Session timeout

 Non-persisted login sessions (those where the member hasn’t ticked "Keep me signed in") should expire after a period of inactivity, so that they’re removed from the list of active sessions even if the member closes their browser without completing the “log out” action.
-The length of time before expiry matches the `SilverStripe\Control\Session.timeout` value if one is set, otherwise falling back to a default of one hour.
+The length of time before expiry matches the [`Session.timeout`](api:SilverStripe\Control\Session->timeout) value if one is set, otherwise falling back to a default of one hour.
 This default can be changed via the following config setting:

 ```yml
 SilverStripe\SessionManager\Models\LoginSession:
   default_session_lifetime: 3600 # Default value: 1 hour in seconds
 ```

-Note that if the member’s session expires before this timeout (e.g. a short `session.gc_maxlifetime` PHP ini setting), they **will** still be logged out.
+Note that if the member’s session expires before this timeout (e.g. a short `session.gc_maxlifetime` PHP ini setting if `Session.timeout` is set to `0`), they **will** still be logged out.
 There will just be an extra session shown in the list of active sessions, even though no one can access it.

 ### Garbage collection